Back to Homepage

 When you say T-34, everyone is equipped with a medium tank with which Soviet troops went through the entire Great Patriotic War and which formed the backbone of the tank units of many states long after the end of World War II.
 A little-known fact is that it was not the first tank to bear such a designation.

-The T-62 tank was considered a transitional type.
-But because he had this sticker from the beginning, it was made a respectable number of pieces.
-He served in many countries around the world and had a more varied fighting career than most of his " more media-famous " predecessors or followers.
+The T-62 tank was considered an intermediate type.
+But for having this sticker from the beginning, a respectable number of units were produced.
+It served in many countries around the world and had a more varied combat career than most of its "media famous" predecessors or successors.

 The T-62 tank was soon used in combat.
 It wasn't so much the fault of the construction itself that the result was what it was.
 The modernization program tried to correct the biggest shortcomings.
 At that time, the T-62 tank was being replaced in the Soviet Army by more modern types.